HamidMolareza/docker-v8/README.md

 This project provides the following features:

 - A pre-configured Docker image for the V8 engine.
+- Small size
+- Easy to use and configure
 - Provides an isolated environment to run V8 applications and scripts
-- Easy to use and configure

 ## Roadmap